kaelad02/show-secrets/README.md

 [![Forge Installs](https://img.shields.io/badge/dynamic/json?label=Forge%20Installs&query=package.installs&suffix=%25&url=https%3A%2F%2Fforge-vtt.com%2Fapi%2Fbazaar%2Fpackage%2Fshow-secrets&colorB=4aa94a)](https://forge-vtt.com/bazaar#package=show-secrets)
 ![Supported Foundry Versions](https://img.shields.io/endpoint?url=https://foundryshields.com/version?url=https://github.com/kaelad02/show-secrets/releases/latest/download/module.json)

-GMs, do you use secret blocks in item descriptions to keep some information a secret from your players?
-Of course you do.
-It's a great way to keep that information from prying eyes.
-Unfortunately, it also means when you use that feature/attack/spell the secret is hidden, even from you, in the chat message.
-This module will show you those secrets in the chat message.
+Secret blocks are a great way for GMs to keep information hidden from players.
+In an item's description, for example, you might include some special information about an attack that you do not want your players to see so it doesn't ruin the surprise.
+Putting that information in a secret block is a great way to hide it from them.
+Unfortunately, it also means when you use that item, the secret is hidden from everyone in the chat message.
+This module will show you, the GM, those secrets in the chat message.

 ![dnd5e screenshot](screenshot1.png?raw=true)

-Viewing the secret blocks does require that the user be an owner of the actor that generated the message.
+**Note:** Viewing the secret blocks does require that the user be an owner of the actor that generated the message.

 ## Settings